19hours/sg-statutes/Acts/Prisons Act.md

 (k) the proceedings and visits of the Visiting Justices;

+(ka) the establishment of advisory committees for the purposes of this Act;

+[30/2008 wef 17/12/2008]

-(l) the establishment of an advisory committee for the purpose of advising the Director on the suitability of a prisoner to be released for home detention under Part VI and its constitution, functions and procedures;
+(l) without prejudice to the generality of paragraph (ka), the establishment of an advisory committee for the purpose of advising the Director on the suitability of a prisoner to be released for home detention under Part VI and its constitution, functions and procedures;

 (m) any other matter which under this Act is required or permitted to be prescribed.